 Erika is a Wiscasset native who has been in business for 16 years!
 She started with a home goods shop and expanded to a second neighboring store on Main St. Eventually she paired down to one store.
 Rock Paper Scissors is beautifully curated, Erika's eye for unique and exciting work is evident and her voice is strong.

 There's so much to find at Rock Paper Scissors!
 We loved exploring the entire store and spotting some of our friends among all the goodies.
-Seen here are Great Lakes Goods Moons, M Quan, and John Derian to name a few!
+Seen here are Cosmic Peace Shop Moons, M Quan, and John Derian to name a few!

 Although a small space, Rock Paper Scissors is packed with thoughtful and intentional products.
 Each area is color coordinated, above is a metallic and neutral vignette, the opposite wall featured yellow, blue, and green products.